Basic syntax¶

 Printing and debugging¶

-Printing messages is useful for debugging. puts
+Printing messages is useful for debugging. puts prints a message and the string

 is formatted using the c++23 std::format.
 There is an implicit newline printed.